rtmigo/pyrel/README.md

 package_test_setup

 myprogram --help
 myprogram --version

 package_test_teardown
 ```

 - **pyrel**: builds a package from the python module
-- **pyrel**: installs the newly built package into a virtual environment
+- **pyrel**: uses pip3 to install the newly built package into a virtual environment
 - **user**: calls the program by name (so we'll know it is added to path)
 - **user**: optionally runs it again (so we'll know the program ends without error code)
 - **pyrel**: deletes all the temp files created